PerlinWarp/YearOfAI/README.md

 #### Day 2 - 2nd of January 2019
 Added a 6 layer model, trained it and compared accuracy between the 2 models.

+#### Day 3 - 3rd of January 2019
+Tried to figure out why my model sucks so badly.